 4. Installing hard drive controller driver

-You will see many option of drivers, just highlight the second driver from top and after that you will see partition to install the operating system and choose that partition.
-After this stage everything will be fine until the setup complete.
+You will see many options of drivers, just highlight the second driver from the top and after that, you will see partition to install the operating system and choose that partition.
+After this stage, everything will be fine until the setup complete.

-There are SAS and SATA version for the Dell PowerEdge R530 Server harddrive but we choose SATA because this harddrive is easier to get and the price is also cheaper than SAS.
-If one of the drive need replacement in the future, we also can replace it sing SSD with the same or higher capacity.
-So by choosing SATA drive we have more options to be applied.
+There is SAS and SATA version of the Dell PowerEdge R530 Server hard drive but we choose SATA because this hard drive is easier to get and the price is also cheaper than SAS.
+If one of the drives need replacement in the future, we also can replace it sing SSD with the same or higher capacity.
+So by choosing SATA drive, we have more options to be applied.